westerndigitalcorporation/cdl-tools/README.md

 	Omit the descriptor details and only print the number of valid descriptors in a page
   --page <name>
-	Apply to the show and save commands.
+	Apply to the show, clear and save commands.
-	Specify the name of the page to show or save.
-The page name can be: "A", "B", "T2A" or "T2B".
+	Specify the name of the page to show,clear or save.
+The page name tcan be: "A", "B", "T2A" or "T2B".
   --file <path>
 	Apply to the save and upload commands.
 	Specify the path of the page file to use.